 Unhappy customer: "I have never heard of such a thing.
 This is ridiculous!
 I am never shopping here again.
 I thought I would be getting a good deal, and all I have gotten is lied to.
 I want to speak to your manager."

 Cashier: "I can get my manager for you, if you would like.
 Give me a moment."

 Unhappy customer: "Ugh!
 I don't have time for this!"

 People try all kinds of ways to cheat stores out of money.
-From trying to combine discounts that they can't, to trying to pass off coupons from an entirely different store chain, to attempting to returning items purchased at another store chain, to all manners of deceitful practices.
+From trying to combine discounts that they can't, to trying to pass off coupons from an entirely different store chain, to attempting to return items purchased at another store chain, to all manners of deceitful practices.
 Being able to sniff out these tricks, and resolving them without potentially insulting a customer, who may have just made an innocent mistake, is difficult.

-Decide For Yourself
+Decide for Yourself

 I hear countless stories of great things, and equally awful things, that have happened during a person's time working retail.
 I have heard amusing stories and horrifying ones, as well.
-If you know someone who works, or has worked, retail, ask them if they have any interesting tales to tell.
+If you know someone who works or has worked, retail, ask them if they have any interesting tales to tell.
 I am sure they have at least one.

 Whether you choose to work retail yourself is entirely up to you.
 It can be a lot of fun, and I have met a lot of great people doing it.
 For now, though, I think I will stay where I am at, right in front of this computer, fingers happily typing away on the keys, in the quiet of my own living room.
 To each his own, I guess.

 I Am Once Again a Retail Cashier